wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 ## 3 Get Git (If you don't already have it).

-Git is a revision-control program and environment that accesses code repositories that are made public to the larger user community.
-To use some resources it's not a bad idea to have.
+Git is a revision-control program and environment that accesses code repositories made public to the larger user community.
+To use some resources, it's not a bad idea to have.
 If you have a Mac, you already have it.
-If you are on Windows you can get it from your terminal window by typing the following command
+If you are on Windows, you can get it from your terminal window by typing the following command.

 ```
 conda install -c conda-forge git